Dorian

 18th March 1871 the Paris Commune Begins

 Today marks the anniversary of the formation of the Paris Commune – the first successful seizure of power by the working class.
-Facing Prussian invasion forces on one side and French troops mobilised not against the invaders but its own … Continue reading
+Facing Prussian invasion forces on one side and French troops mobilised against its own citizens on the other, … Continue reading

 16th March 1968 the My Lai Massacre